Skip to main content

 For most of us, this concept may seem impossible.
 We grow up believing that we must age and decline predictably – that we’re programmed to die.

 But what if this isn’t true?
 We know that our cells are constantly regenerating, even as we age.
-Skin cells are regenerating every few months, our lungs renew themselves annually, and even the cells of our brain are being entirely replaced every three years.
+Skin cells regenerate every few months, our lungs renew themselves annually, and even the cells of our brain are entirely replaced every three years.

 Yet, despite this incredible capacity for renewal, we find ourselves in a process of decline.

-These are all weighty issues, worthy of much more airtime than we could give.
+These are all weighty issues, worthy of much more airtime than we can give.

 End note